-6.1 In cases involving the granting of continuing appointment, the President makes a recommendation to the Chancellor and the Board of Trustees.
-In all other cases, the

-President makes the final decision, based on the array of previous faculty and administrative recommendations together with the supporting materials in the file.

-- 6.2 When the President disagrees with the Committee recommendation, he or she may consult with the Committee before making the final decision.
-Such consultation should be carried out as early as possible to ensure a hearing by the full membership of the Committee. - 6.3 A copy of the letter announcing the President's decision shall be sent to the Committee on Library Personnel PolicyAppointment and Promotion Committee.
+- 6.1 In cases involving the granting of continuing appointment, the President makes a recommendation to the Chancellor and the Board of Trustees.
+In all other cases, the President makes the final decision, based on the array of previous faculty and administrative recommendations together with the supporting materials in the file. - 6.2 When the President disagrees with the Committee recommendation, he or she may consult with the Committee before making the final decision.
+Such consultation should be carried out as early as possible to ensure a hearing by the full membership of the Committee. - 6.3 A copy of the letter announcing the President's decision shall be sent to the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee.

-7. APPENDICES
+APPENDICES